 Parmesan Garlic croutons on baking sheet

-The caesar salad dressing comes together so fast and all you need is a bowl and whisk.
-This Caesar dressing is light, healthy and packs so much fresh flavor without needing much salt at all.
+This classic Caesar salad dressing comes together so fast, and all you need is a bowl and a whisk.
+This Caesar dressing is light, healthy, and packs so much fresh flavor.

-• Whisking while adding oil emulsifies the dressing for a smooth and creamy (not oily) consistency.
+• Whisk constantly while adding oil to emulsify the dressing for a smooth and creamy (not oily) consistency.

 • Season with 1/2 tsp salt and 1/8 tsp black pepper, or to taste.